DashBlocks/desktop/README.md

 ## Windows Instructions:
 - Download the EXE from the latest release
-- Run the .exe
 - Run the installed app
 ---
-Unsure how the windows setup works though, but it should ethier be an installer or a portable exe.
-# Limitations:
-None, if you find any bugs or issues please report them.
+If you find any bugs or issues please report them.